Aaron98990/ways-of-the-game/misconduct.md

 - [The referees sends off and shows a red card for a player and some team officials after the match.](https://youtu.be/1ThajxMxIOI?t=605)

 A referee can caution or send-off someone without showing cards (e.g they forgot or lost them) by communicating that decision to that person (e.g verbally).
-This was how misconduct was applied for players until yellow and red cards were used for the first time in the 1970 World Cup.
+This was how misconduct was applied for players until yellow and red cards were used in the 1970 World Cup.

-Temporarily dismissing a player (sin bin) is the Laws [here](https://www.theifab.com/laws/latest/guidelines-for-temporary-dismissals/) and would need to be in the competition rules.
+Temporarily dismissing a player (sin bin) is in the Laws [here](https://www.theifab.com/laws/latest/guidelines-for-temporary-dismissals/) and would need to be in the competition rules.
 In England, temporarily dismissing a player is mandatory for dissent across all of grassroots football from the 2019/20 season as shown in <a href="England%20Sin%20Bin.pdf" target=”_blank”>this</a> infographic.

 ## Player send-offs